twnanda/twnanda/content/articles/tipitaka/sutta/khuddaka/dhammapada/dhp-contrast-reading/dhp-contrast-reading-en-chap24%zh.rst

    * - Translated from the Pali by Friedrich Max Müller) [7]_
      - 346 That fetter wise people call strong which drags down, yields, but is difficult to undo; after having cut this at last, people leave the world, free from cares, and leaving desires and pleasures behind.

+   * - Cited from DLMBS [8]_
+     - | **DhP 346**
+       | That fetter is really strong, say the wise,
+       | it seems loose, but it leads you astray and is difficult to be freed from.
+       | Having cut off this fetter, those without desire wander about as monks,
+       | having abandoned all sensual pleasures.
+[DLMBSFn-V346]_

 .. _Dhp347:

 .. list-table:: Dhammapada Dhp.
 347